Platelet Inventory Management with Approximate Dynamic Programming: Conclusion

 Our model accounts for key features observed in real data and typically ignored in the literature.
 However, it has some limitations.
 First, in practice, some patients may require fresher (i.e., with longer remaining shelf-life) platelet transfusions.
-In our data, we did not observe whether the demand was for fresh or regular product.
-As such, our estimates of historical shortage and expiry might be biased.
-Nevertheless, based on discussions with our collaborates we believe that patients requiring fresh transfusions constitute a small fraction of patients in our hospital and hence we expect the bias to be small.
-Our ADP framework can easily be extended to account for different demand types (for different units) and include a mismatch (substitution) cost as in \cite{civelek2015blood} where data is available.
-Second, we assume that demand and shelf-life uncertainty remain unchanged in time.
-Our out-of-sample experiments suggest that this assumption was valid in the case of our data.
-In practice, certain events (e.g., a pandemic or change in the policy of the supplier) can result in significant changes in distribution of demand or shelf-life uncertainty, requiring re-estimation of the input models to the ADP.
+In our data, we did not observe whether the demand was for fresh or regular units.
+As such, our estimates of historical shortage and expiration might be biased.
+Nevertheless, based on discussions with our collaborates we believe that patients requiring fresh transfusions constitute a small fraction in our hospital and hence we expect the bias to be small.
+Our ADP framework can easily be extended to account for different demand types (for different units) and include a mismatch (substitution) cost as in \cite{civelek2015blood} where data is available. \revision{Second, we assume a zero lead-time in our model.
+While this is consistent with current practice where the ordered platelet units are delivered the next day, our model can be extended to account for positive lead-time through expanding the state variable of the DP formulation.
+Third, we assume that demand and shelf-life uncertainty remain unchanged in time.} In practice, certain events (e.g., a pandemic or change in the policy of the supplier) can result in significant changes in distribution of demand or shelf-life uncertainty, requiring re-estimation of the input models to the ADP.
 Developing online algorithms that can learn and adapt to changes in demand and shelf-life distributions could be an interesting future direction.